Updated through March 7, 2020

 2011 (Portland): Nagbe made 28 regular-season appearances (21 starts) during his rookie year, scoring two goals and providing three assists.
 He made his professional and MLS debut on April 2, coming on as a second-half sub in a 1-1 draw on the road against the New England Revolution.
 Nagbe scored his first professional goal against Sporting Kansas City (July 2), a goal that would go on to be named the 2011 AT&T MLS Goal of the Year.

-TRANSACTION: Columbus Crew SC acquires midfielder Darlington Nagbe from Atlanta United in exchange for $700,000 in Targeted Allocation Money, $150,000 in General Allocation Money and an international roster spot for the 2020 MLS season, as well as $200,000 in Targeted Allocation Money for the 2021 MLS season on November 13, 2019.
-Should Nagbe meet certain performance conditions, Atlanta United would receive additional Allocation Money.
+Columbus Crew SC acquired midfielder Darlington Nagbe from Atlanta United in exchange for $700,000 in Targeted Allocation Money, $150,000 in General Allocation Money and an international roster spot for the 2020 MLS season, as well as $200,000 in Targeted Allocation Money for the 2021 MLS season on November 13, 2019.

 Name: Darlington Nagbe (NAG-be)